davepinch/pinchy.cc/content/about/about-me.md

 tags:
   - footer
 ---
-By happy accident I follow a [brutalist](/brutalist-web.design/) design philosophy where I focus on structure and content rather than appearance.
-Some time ago I accidentally published the site without stylesheets, revealing a convoluted mess (my CSS was lipstick on a pig).
-I decided to temporarily remove all stylesheets so I could clean up the HTML - and with time came to appreciate the benefits of simplicity.

 Each page of this website represents a single piece of information such as a bookmark or photograph.
 Most pages are published to a flat URL structure where all topics are in the root of the site, e.g.,

 * [/andromeda/](/andromeda/)